 It all depends on your child’s age and your relationship with them.
 If you still communicate with your children, there are some steps you can take to stop the alienation:

 If your former spouse is trying very hard to keep your children from you, you should speak to a Utah family law attorney immediately and seek legal action.
 Some alienators end up having supervised visitations and they can no longer continue the alienating behavior.
-But you must first hire an experienced attorney who will instruct you what to do.
+But you must first hire an experienced attorney who will instruct you on what to do.
 Call us today and schedule an initial case review with Salt Lake City family law attorney Emy A. Cordano.